maoueh/cookbook-gitlab/doc/development.md

 If you are frequently developing GitLab you can consider installing all the development dependencies on your [metal environment](development_metal.md).

 ### Installation

+We assume you already have a working Ruby and Rubygems installation.

 `Vagrantfile` already contains the correct attributes so in order use this cookbook in a development environment following steps are needed: